 Are you impressed?
 I am.

-This is the only turkey recipe I’ve ever used.
-It’s juicy, delicious and doesn’t require any brining.
+This is the only Thanksgiving turkey recipe I've ever used.
+It's juicy, delicious and doesn't require using any brining.
+(If you're cooking for just a few people, you might want to roast turkey breast tenderloins as described in this Homemade Turkey Lunch Meat post.)

 The turkey gets stuffed with garlic and a quartered orange, lemon and onion.
 Mom's basting sauce includes white wine, butter, lemon juice, chicken stock and more garlic (of course).